urbLexa/Home_Exercise_1/README.md

 ## Description

-Home Exercise for Open Source Energy System Modeling with shorter functions
+Home Exercise for Open Source Energy System Modeling with shorter functions (sorry that there are more lines than 40 but most of it is docstring and it said at least 2 functions)

 The chosen mini-project consitits of two functions: